StackStorm/st2docs/docs/source/reference/ha.rst

 Loss of connectivity to a MongoDB cluster will cause downtime for |st2|.
 However, once a replica MongoDB is brought back it should be quite possible to bring |st2| back to operational state by simply loading the content.
 Easy access to old ActionExecutions will be lost but all the data of old ActionExecution will still be available in audit logs.

-Postgresql
+PostgreSQL
 ~~~~~~~~~~
 Used primarily by ``mistral-api`` and ``mistral-server``.
-To deploy Postgresql in HA please see `documentation <http://www.postgresql.org/docs/9.4/static/high-availability.html>` provided by the Postgreql project.
+To deploy PostgreSQL in HA please see `documentation <http://www.postgresql.org/docs/9.4/static/high-availability.html>` provided by the Postgreql project.

-The data stored in Postgresql is operational for mistral therefore starting from a brand new Postgresql in case of loss
+The data stored in PostgreSQL is operational for mistral therefore starting from a brand new PostgreSQL in case of loss
 of a cluster will bring automation services back instantly.
 Certainly there will be downtime while a new DB cluster is provisioned.

-RabbitMq
+RabbitMQ
 ~~~~~~~~
-RabbitMq is the communication hub for |st2| to co-ordinate and distribute work.
-See `RabbitMq documentation <https://www.rabbitmq.com/ha.html>` to understand HA deployment strategies.
+RabbitMQ is the communication hub for |st2| to co-ordinate and distribute work.
+See `RabbitMQ documentation <https://www.rabbitmq.com/ha.html>` to understand HA deployment strategies.

 Our recommendation is to mirror all the Queues and Exchanges so that loss of 1 server still retains functionality.